nikitavoloboev/data/focusing/rules.md

 - Have full control over what is going on my system to a reasonable degree.
 Don't use/install things I do not actually need.

 ## Email
 - Do emails in burst.
-Bring my inbox to 0 every day.
+Bring my Inbox to 0 every day.
 Action on each email.
 - Archive emails if I want them to be searchable later.
 Delete emails otherwise.
-- Star emails that are important and I may need to reference late.
+- Star emails that are important and I may need to reference later.
-- Sort newsletters automatically into groups for later viewings.
+- Sort newsletters automatically into groups for later viewing.
 - Only show relevant emails to me in Inbox.
 - Label all emails accordingly (if it is appropriate).